Kanał: Plot

-The main group follows Zadra for a while, but they become lost without Daisy.
-Finally, when Zadra tells Sergeant Kula to order them onward after a brief rest, they remain where they are.
-Kula lies and tells Zadra they are following in order to get him to keep going.
-Eventually, the only remaining soldier following Zadra and Kula is the mechanic Smukły.
+The main group follows 'Zadra' for a while, but they become lost without 'Stokrotka'.
+Finally, when 'Zadra' tells Sergeant 'Kula' to order them onward after a brief rest, they remain where they are.
+'Kula' lies and tells 'Zadra' they are following in order to get him to keep going.
+Eventually, the only remaining soldier following 'Zadar' and 'Kula' is the mechanic 'Smukły'.

-Meanwhile, Mądry, Halinka and Michał are also lost.
+Meanwhile, 'Mądry', Halinka and Michał are also lost in the underground labyrinth.
 Eventually, Michał loses his mind and wanders away, playing an ocarina.
-Upon reaching a dead end, Mądry cries out that he has somebody to live for.
+Upon reaching a dead end, 'Mądry' cries out that he has somebody to live for.
 When Halinka asks who, he tells her that he has a wife and child.
 She asks him to turn off his flashlight, and then shoots herself.
-Mądry finds an exit, but as soon as he has climbed out of the sewer he is disarmed by a German soldier and placed into the courtyard along with others who have come through the same manhole.
+'Mądry' finds an exit that is not blocked, but as soon as he has climbed out of the sewer he is disarmed by a German soldier and placed into the courtyard along with others who have come through the same manhole.
 Despondent, he kneels beside the bodies of others who have already been executed.

-Zadra, Kula and Smukły miss the exit at Wilcza Street but find another - however it is booby trapped.
-Smukły disarms two German grenades, but is killed by the third and last.
-Zadra and Kula emerge from the sewer to find themselves in a deserted part of the ruined city.
-When Zadra tells Kula to bring up the rest of the men, Kula admits he lied and that they left them behind a long time ago.
-Enraged, Zadra shoots Kula and reluctantly heads back down into the sewer to search for his men.
+'Zadra', 'Kula' and 'Smukły' also miss the designated exit but find another - however, it is booby trapped.
+'Smukły' manages to disarm two grenades but is killed by the third trap.
+The two survivors emerge exhausted from the sewer to find themselves in a deserted part of the ruined city.
+When 'Zadra' tells 'Kula' to bring up the rest of the men, 'Kula' admits he lied and that they have left them behind a long time ago.
+The enraged 'Zadra' shoots 'Kula' dead and, in a daze, heads back down into the sewer.